6/18/2026

 Build on Students’ Prior Knowledge

 Good readers create meaning from texts by connecting new information with topics and concepts they already understand.
-Developing prior knowledge should occur in all stages of reading, not just comprehension, and it can be especially helpful for students with learning disabilities.
+Developing prior knowledge should occur in all stages of reading—not just comprehension—and it can be especially helpful for students with learning disabilities.
 Having students connect texts to their real-life experiences before, during, and after reading will help strengthen their comprehension abilities.

 Have Students Identify Themes

 Theme identification is a key component of early reading comprehension.
-For younger students, this just means asking them to determine the lesson or moral of the story they just read.
+For younger students, this means asking them to determine the lesson or moral of the story they just read.
 As students become stronger in their reading comprehension abilities, theme identification can branch out into more complex topics.
-In many cases, theme identification for elementary-aged students helps build their background knowledge, which can then be applied to other texts in the future.
+In many cases, theme identification for elementary-age students helps build their background knowledge, which can then be applied to other texts in the future.

 Use Graphic Organizers